 Beekeeping At Learning 4 Life Farm

-Our beekeeping program is in its second year here at Learning 4 Life Farm, led by our wonderful volunteer "Beekeeper Bob," a registered beekeeper with many years experience as a beekeeper and educator.
-The kids love helping Beekeeper Bob with safe beekeeping tasks and learning about the hives and honey bees.
+Our beekeeping program is in its fourth year here at Learning 4 Life Farm, led by our wonderful volunteers from KP Honey Farms.
+Our students are educated on safe beekeeping tasks and learning about the hives and honey bees.

-Thank you so much to Beekeeper Bob Hooker and Mary Hooker for donating our first hives in 2021 and creating and maintaining our honey bee program in for our students on the autism spectrum here at the Farm and TLS Northeast- Johnstown.
+Thank you so much to Beekeeper Bob Hooker and Mary Hooker for donating our first hives in 2021 and creating and maintaining our honey bee program in for our students on the autism spectrum here at the Farm.

 Beekeeping Safety and Protocols at Learning 4 Life Farm and The Learning Spectrum